How to Plant, Grow, and Care for Oxalis Triangularis

 Each leaf is attached to a petiole, a slender stem that rises up from a rhizome hidden beneath the soil.
 Flower stalks also rise directly from this tuberous rhizome to form buds.
 The resulting five-petaled flowers may be white, pale pink, pale lavender, or a mix of any of the above.

-It’s a winner of the Royal Horticultural Society’s Award of Garden Merit, and this award’s well-deserved.
-This fascinating plant deserves a place in every home and garden!
+This is a fascinating plant that deserves a place in every home and garden!

 As a general rule, all false shamrock falls into one of three subspecies.
 Those are subsp. papilionacea, subsp. lepida, and subsp. glabrifolia.